-Increasing our understanding of this will allow the sector to more effectively invest in leaders, support leadership development, and recognise good practice in a consistent and reliable way.
-It will also support organisations to plan more effective leadership structures, and to grow talent for the future.
+Increasing our understanding of this will allow the sector to more effectively invest in leaders, and know most effective means to do so via impactful development options and people strategies, and to recognise good practice in a consistent and reliable way.
+It will also support organisations to plan more effective leadership structures, and critically, to grow talent for the future.

-The time seems ripe, therefore, to move towards a stronger, more structured, evidence-informed and useful set of insights about leading and leadership in HE based on systematically exploring this ‘what works?’ question.
-This is the primary drive behind the survey.
+The time seems ripe to move towards a stronger, more structured, evidence-informed and useful set of insights about leading and leadership in HE based on systematically exploring this ‘what works?’ question.
+This is the primary drive behind this project.

-As the first step, Advance HE has commissioned a scoping study that will be undertaken by a research team led by the University of Bristol and involving colleagues from the University of the West of England and Swansea University.
-This research study consisting of a literature review, a series of eleven roundtable discussions and dissemination events will inform the survey design.
+- Commissioning of a scoping study, literature review and scoping study report that was undertaken by a research team led by the University of Bristol and involving colleagues from the University of the West of England and Swansea University.

 It is no exaggeration to say that the future success of higher education in every country around the world will depend on leadership.
 This has been powerfully illustrated by the role of leadership in the sector’s response to the COVID-19 pandemic.
 We must learn from this and also it is very timely, when reflecting on that learning to define the leadership needed for the HE of the future.

 The vision for this project, which is a key part of Advance HE’s overall strategy, is to develop a framework for leadership in higher education and related organisations.
 To shape and inform this we are also going to launch a large-scale annual leadership survey.
 This whole process should be one of the largest collective conversations about leadership in higher education ever undertaken, an opportunity which we all can embrace, hence our invitation to you to be part of this work.